 Doctoral Training Programmes

-GW4 hosts 31 externally funded Doctoral Training Centres and Partnerships and is involved in a further ten hosted by other universities.
+GW4 leads on over 30 externally funded Doctoral Training Centres and Partnerships and is involved in a further ten hosted by other universities.
 Including four Wellcome Trust funded programmes, GW4 is involved in 39 DTEs.

 These programmes are highly collaborative, involving a range of academic and non-academic partners, such as national research organisations, industry, business, government and third sector partners.